Content ID: History

 In June 2007, YouTube began trials of a system for automatic detection of uploaded videos that infringe copyright.
+This system uses 'digital fingerprints' of songs or videos to automatically identify their matches.
+More precisely, it detects the unauthorized use of copyright-protected content.
 Google CEO Eric Schmidt regarded this system as necessary for resolving lawsuits such as the one from Viacom, which alleged that YouTube profited from content that it did not have the right to distribute.
 The system was initially called "Video Identification" and later became known as Content ID.
 By 2010, YouTube had "already invested tens of millions of dollars in this technology".
 In 2011, YouTube described Content ID as "very accurate in finding uploads that look similar to reference files that are of sufficient length and quality to generate an effective ID File".

 By 2012, Content ID accounted for over a third of the monetized views on YouTube.

 In 2016, Google stated that Content ID had paid out around $2 billion to copyright holders (compared to around $1 billion by 2014), and had cost $60 million to develop.

-Since mid-2018, Google has been beta-testing a new tool called Copyright Match, a simplified version of Content ID with more limited options, which would be available to uploaders with more than 100,000 views.
-However, contrary to Content ID, which sends copyright notices automatically, with Copyright Match no action is taken until the creator chooses to do so.
+In 2018, YouTube released a feature known as "Copyright Match", which was initially available to channels with more than 100,000 cumulative views.
+Unlike Content ID, Copyright Match is used to detect and list verbatim copies of a channel's videos that are uploaded by other YouTube users, and no action is taken until the creator chooses to do so.
+YouTube product manager Fabio Magagna stated that Copyright Match was derived from the Content ID system.

+In 2021, YouTube recorded nearly 1.5 billion Content ID claims, including 759.5 million by the second half of the year among which 4,840 were copyright owners'.

 Trademark lawsuit

-In 2006, YouTube and content protection company Audible Magic signed an agreement to license the use of Audible Magic's own "Content ID" fingerprinting technology.
-When Google bought YouTube in November the same year, the license was transferred to Google.
-The agreement was terminated in 2009, but in 2014 Google obtained a trademark for their own "Content ID" implementation.
+In 2006, YouTube and content protection company Audible Magic signed an agreement to mainly create 'audio identification technology', and precisely, to license the use of Audible Magic's own "Content ID" fingerprinting technology.
+When Google bought YouTube, in November of the same year, the license was transferred to Google.
+The agreement was terminated in 2009, but in 2014 Google obtained a trademark for its own "Content ID" implementation.
 Audible Magic sued Google the same year on the basis that they owned the "Content ID" trademark and therefore that Google trademarking their implementation was a fraud.